 The Academic Program combines a regular schedule of classes taught by professional educators with alternate home education days.
 With few exceptions, curriculum and lesson plans are set by the classroom teacher, giving you the opportunity to be involved directly in your child’s education without the direct responsibility of planning your curriculum choices and your home education on two alternate days.

-Students in 6th through 12th grade meet on Tuesdays, Thursdays, and Fridays in a university-style program that includes both core academics and electives.
+Students in 4th & 5th Grade, Middle School, and High School meet on Tuesdays, Thursdays, and Fridays in a university-style program that includes both core academics and electives.
 ICS High School students also enjoy opportunities for dual enrollment at several local colleges.

-While E-Zone is a mandatory day each week for 6th, 7th, and 8th grades enrolled in our Academic Program, it is an optional day for students in Pre-K through 5th grade in our Academic or Private School Covering Programs.
+While E-Zone is a mandatory day each week for 4th through 8th grades enrolled in our Academic Program, it is an optional day for students in Pre-K through 3rd grade in our Academic or Private School Covering Programs.
 More informational about E-Zone may be found on the following page.

 Private School Covering (Pre-K through 8th grade)

-International Community School’s Private School Covering Program is offered to those who choose to home school one or more of their children full time (with no group classes).
+International Community School’s Private School Covering Program is offered to those who choose to home school one or more of their children full time (with no group classes) who also have another student enrolled in the ICS Academic Program or who are on a waiting list to enter the ICS Academic Program.
 Parents develop the entire home school environment by choosing all curriculum and writing lesson plans, but still receive traditional school benefits including support services, academic counseling, participation in sports programs and extracurricular activities, standardized testing, and record management.